Cloud based EHR vs Server based EHR

 - Vendor responsible for HIPAA compliance, security, backup, and protection of data.

 - Real-time access to patient data regardless of location or device as long as there is Internet connectivity.

 - Slower processing speeds; less practical for larger imaging files.

 - Overall costs may be higher over the long term (ongoing monthly or annual expenses as long as you use the system).

 - Depends on reliable, fast Internet connection to function optimally.

 - Vendor controls the data; may be at risk if vendor goes out of business.

-How to Decide Between a Web Based EMR or a Client Server Based EMR?
+Deciding Between Web Based EMR and Client Server Based EMR

 As you can see, there are advantages and disadvantages to each system and what works for Practice A isn't necessarily the best option for Practice B. When evaluating the options, ask yourself the following questions to help you identify your practice needs and priorities:

 - What's the current state of your IT department?
 Do you have staff and resources available to implement, maintain, and support an EMR system?